hanslhansl/elden-ring-damage-optimizer/README.md

 The cmake build script automatically downloads *CPM.cmake* which it then uses to download *pugixml* and *Catch2*.

 *Qt* needs to be provided seperately.
-Binaries and source are available on the official website.
-The Python script [build_qt.py](build_qt.py) may be used to build *Qt* with all required submodules from source.
+A source archive with build script is provided at [qt-source](https://github.com/hanslhansl/qt-source).
+Binaries and source are also available on the official Qt website.

 ### Supported Compilers
 The project is tested and built with [this](https://github.com/mstorsjo/llvm-mingw) LLVM 24 Mingw-w64 toolchain.